Coryf65/OOPS/README.md

 - Inheritance can put you in a corner

+	- example in : OODEMO, there we have a `RentalBoat` and a `RentalCar` that inherit from `RentalVehicle`. but we get stuck with how things are designed and may not need all parts.
+A Sailboat does not have an engine so we had to override the start and stop engine to throw an error.
+Which could create institutional knowledge to know never to call those from a sailboat.
+Which could be the same fo from class that sends data to a DB.
+Where one person may know not to call certains methods but not another person.

 - need to ask the question what is the point of doing inheritance when implementing it

 a.
 The Object class